16 Tips for Building the Perfect Home Office

 The first rule of building a comfortable office is to get plenty of natural light.

-Here’s why: a study found that workers who get natural light sleep better (46 minutes more than those who don’t get natural light).
+Why natural light?
+A recent study found that adults who get natural light sleep better (46 minutes more than those who don’t get natural light).
 Another study found that 40% of workplaces with natural light experience

-Plus, natural light simply feels better.
-So make sure to place your chair and desk in a
+Plus, natural light just feels better!
+So, make sure to position your desk and chair in a

 Natural light is good, but what if you like working after dark or live in an area with limited natural light?